Understanding Compound-Complex Sentences: A Comprehensive Guide

 Question 6 of 15

-6. What can happen if a reduced relative clause is not used correctly?
+6. What is a reduced relative clause?

 Question 6 of 15